erizov/Professor/semester_3/lecture_10_graph_algorithms/dijkstra/README.md

 ### Level 3: Optimization (Advanced)

-7. Optimize Dijkstra for a specific use case (e.g., nearly sorted data)
+7. Optimize Dijkstra for a specifapplyuse case (e.g., nearly sorted data)
 8. Implement a parallel or distributed version of Dijkstra
 9. Compare Dijkstra performance with alternative algorithms on large datasets